 4. Clear out junk files

 Your Mac accumulates a lot of junk files while you use it.
 These files are stored in various different folders and, as well as taking up space, they can slow your Mac down.
 They include temporary files that were never deleted, cache files, and settings files for apps that are no longer on your Mac.
 Clearing out all that junk manually would take a long time.
-But you don’t have to do it manually — CleanMyMac X’s System Junk module can do it for you with just a couple of clicks.
-You can download CleanMyMac X for free here.
+But you don’t have to do it manually — CleanMyMac’s Cleanup tool can do it for you with just a couple of clicks.
+You can download CleanMyMac for free here.
 Once you’ve done that, follow the steps below:

-1. Open CleanMyMac X and choose System Junk.
+1. Open CleanMyMac and choose Cleanup.

 2. Click Scan.

-3. When it’s finished, click Clean to remove all the junk or Review Details to choose for yourself what to remove before clicking Clean.
+3. When it’s finished, click Clean to remove all the junk or Review to choose for yourself what to remove before clicking Clean.

 5. Prevent Spotlight from indexing the cloud service folder